-- SS5.1 Land off Lower Kirklington Road has been allocated on the Policies Map for residential development providing around 60 dwellings. - SS5.2 In addition to the general policy requirements in the Core Strategy, Neighbourhood Plan, and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the preparation of a design brief for the whole allocated site which appropriately addresses the following:
+SS5.1 Land off Lower Kirklington Road has been allocated on the Policies Map for residential development providing around 60 dwellings.

+SS5.2 In addition to the general policy requirements in the Core Strategy, Neighbourhood Plan, and the Development Management Policies in

+Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the preparation of a design brief for the whole allocated site which appropriately addresses the following:

-- I. Cooperation with the infrastructure provider to carry out an assessment of the drainage infrastructure required to serve the development, the impact on the local drainage network serving the site and the identification of appropriate measures to ensure that there is adequate capacity in the local drainage network to serve the development; - II.
+- Cooperation with the infrastructure provider to carry out an assessment of the drainage infrastructure required to serve the development, the impact on the local drainage network serving the site and the identification of appropriate measures to ensure that there is adequate capacity in the local drainage network to serve the development; - II.
 Appropriate design, density and layout which addresses the site's gateway location and manages the transition into the main built-up area.
 In order to assimilate the development, provision should be made, in accordance with the landscape character, for the retention and enhancement of the site's existing landscape screening.
 Wherever possible, the layout should retain existing mature trees and vegetation on the site, based on a thorough survey of the quality and health of trees within the site; - III.
 Preparation of an appropriate transport assessment as part of any planning application to identify the impact of the development on the highway network.
-This assessment should specifically include the impact of the site's access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures; - IV.
-The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - V. Provision of appropriate landscape buffering to the Southwell buffer strip must be left between the north western boundary of the site, the Southwell Trail and the boundary footpath and the boundaries of individual building plots.
-Arrangements are to be put in place for the maintenance of the strips and hedges for the lifetime of the development;
+This assessment should specifically include the impact of the site's access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures;

+- IV.
+The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - V. Provision of appropriate landscape buffering to the Southwell Trail within the design and layout of any planning application.

+A buffer strip must be left between the north western boundary of the site, the Southwell Trail and the boundary footpath and the boundaries of individual building plots.